PghTechFest/PghTechFest2013/the_whole_enchilada/README.md

-# The Whole Enchilada
-## Inception to delivery in just 2 weeks
+## The Whole Enchilada <br /> Inception to delivery in just 2 weeks

 This is a talk about delivering an application from the top-level inception all the way to publishing to the app store, with stops to talk about the people and the code along the way.